-The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy's current level of unrestricted reserves is £167k (2020: £182k).
+This is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with expected emergencies such as urgent maintenance.
+The academy's current level of unrestricted reserves is £122k (2021: £167k).
 The Governors expect to utilise the additional reserves in the coming periods.